Zirilyth/checkbox-sounds-plugin/README.md

 ### Support
 ---
-If you find this plugin useful or satisfying in any way and wish to support the development of this plugin further, please feel free to buy me a cup of coffee!
+If you find this plugin useful or satisfying in any way and wish to support the developer of the original project, buy them a cup of coffee!

 Thank you so much.